c4pp4/gentoo-unity7/README_ehooks.txt

 			fi
 		}

-	ehook_require [USE-flag]
+	ehook_require [USE flag]
-	- it skips the rest of the related ebuild hooks if unity-extra/ehooks USE-flag is not declared
+	- it skips the rest of the related ebuild hooks if unity-extra/ehooks USE flag is not declared
 	- it should be the first command of ebuild hooks
 	- e.g. 'ehook_require gnome-terminal_theme'
 	  see x11-terms/gnome-terminal: